manassaloi/manassaloi.github.io/_posts/2020-04-07-learning-poker.markdown

 - One of the main aspects of playing Poker is mastering the mental side: Avoiding tilt, learning from your mistakes, realizing that the Gita teaching "karm kar without focussing on results" is true both in Poker and in life.
 For this, I recommend reading: [The Mental Game of Poker - Barry Carter, Jared Tendler](https://manassaloi.com/booksummaries/2017/05/11/mental-game-poker-jared-tendler.html).

 - Bad beats will happen.
 That is part of the game.
 But you can't change your strategy based on how the last hands went.
 AA shove might run into a J2 flush and lose out.
 Does not mean that it was a bad play.
 Believe in the math.
 Believe in your own strategy.
+I also read [Blackrain79's Massive Profit at the Micros](https://manassaloi.com/booksummaries/2020/12/28/micros-profit-blackrain.html).

 - If you are a beginner you need to track your performances and see how you are faring.
 Here are 3 sheets I maintained.